 Welcome.
 This site originated sometime around 2009 as my online portfolio, which I built while I was submitting applications to graduate schools.
-I am recently trying to get into the habit of posting more public documentation of the various projects that I’m working on.
-I’ve ported the site over to a more modern CMS in an attempt to make that easier.
+It now serves as a place for me to share interesting projects that I’m working on.

 - List of Publications